dzuk-mutant/Helium/docs/bidir.md

 ### gutter-seq

-gutter-seq also has bidirectional aspects that you can implement in your designs.
-Check [the documentation on gutters](gutter.md) for more information.
+`gutter-seq` can also be used bidirectionally.
+Check [the documentation on gutters](gutter.md#gutter-seq) for more information.